captionpoint/captionpoint-plays/IN-EVERY-GENERATION.md

 ## PAOLA:
 È Pasqua!
 ---
-What I wouldn’t give to be here with my sister and brother,
+What I wouldn’t give to be here with my brother and sister,
 ---
 and you’re arguing over blobs?
 ---